lanoxx/masterylearning/README.md

+# Notes

+We are using ascii math: http://asciimath.org/ with MathJax

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.